seajaysec/pitchbinder/README.md

 - **Slice Marking**: Embeds full sample with markers for each note, compatible with Dirtywave M8 and more.
 - **Recursive Processing**: Process multiple directories at once.
 - **Playback**: Option to play all generated notes in sequence after processing.
+- **Interactive Interface**: User-friendly questionary-based interface for all options.

 ## How It Works